Showing posts with label Baal. Show all posts

 Many are posting around the news that Easter falls on 4/20 this year, with photos of goofy bunny rabbits smoking joints.
 But the joining of these two high holy days -- 4/20 and Easter Sunday -- has much greater significance.

 Easter, the celebration of Jesus's resurrection, is the most sacred day of the Christian year.
-In ancient Babylon, around the spring solstice, people celebrated the resurrection of their god Tammuz, who was brought back from the underworld by his mother/wife Ishtar (pronounced “Easter” in most Semitic dialects).
+In ancient Babylon, around the spring equinox, people celebrated the resurrection of their god Tammuz, who was brought back from the underworld by his mother/wife Ishtar (pronounced “Easter” in most Semitic dialects).
 Flowers, painted eggs, and rabbits were the symbols of the holiday then, as now.

 "In ancient Sumaria, Ishtar was held in high esteem as a heavenly monarch," writes Jeanne Achterberg in Woman as Healer.
 "Her temples have been found at virtually every level of excavation."
 The Ishtar Gate to the inner city of Babylon was considered one of the ancient wonders of the world.